jacobvarner/hoops-jacobvarner/_posts/2020-8-20-sec-in-the-nba-draft-2000s-overview.md

 Florida ended up having the most players drafted in the decade with 12, which made the 2000s the only decade where Kentucky did not have the most players drafted.

-LSU and Florida were also the only teams that had top five picks this decade, which each having two.
+LSU and Florida were also the only teams that had top five picks this decade, with each having two.

-Florida had over half of their leage leading 12 picks go in the first round anf four of them went in the top ten.
+Florida had over half of their league-leading 12 picks go in the first round and four of them went in the top ten.

 [image1]: {{ "/images/2020-8-20/SEC-in-the-NBA-Draft-2000-NBA-Draft.png" | relative_url }}
 [image2]: {{ "/images/2020-8-20/SEC-in-the-NBA-Draft-2001-NBA-Draft.png" | relative_url }}